Dropouts are a tradition we can no longer afford

-We live in a world where the powerful economic forces at work in education tend to work in opposition to traditions of any sort, irrespective of their value.
-Certainly, there are forces driving people to pursue education as a means to increase their income.
-On the other hand, since higher education is expensive and graduate schools even more so, there are also pressures on students to enter the workforce as soon as possible.
+Certainly there are forces driving people to pursue education as a means to increase their future income.
+On the other hand, since higher education is expensive and graduate schools even more so there are also pressures on students to enter the workforce as soon as possible.

-At the high school level, where the costs of education are not usually borne by the individual student, we see an alarming number of people dropping out - to meet a future that lies somewhere between bleak and unattractive.
-The whys of this are not known, exactly, but its costs are startling.
+And that's the rational side of the equation.
+At the high school level, where the costs of education are not usually borne by the individual student, we see an alarming number of people dropping out -- to meet a future that lies somewhere between bleak and unattractive.
+The why's of this are not known, exactly, but its costs are startling.

 Recently, Columbia University's Teachers College hosted a symposium to examine the costs of inadequate education, and it painted a vivid picture of economic losses from school dropouts.
 These losses are both personal and social, and they include direct and indirect costs.